 Guidelines for Points

-When you speak with your advisor, talk to him/her about points, but have some idea yourself about the number of points you think you should assign.
-For help, look at last year's points to see a list of courses with higher demand than availability.
-Remember! these point guidelines were taken from past years when preregistration was for the entire year and 80 points were used!.
+When you speak with your faculty advisor, talk to them about points, but have some idea yourself about the number of points you think you should assign.

 - If you really want a course that is in high demand, you must decide whether or not you should use most of your points for that course and take your chances on the other block(s).
 Introductory level science courses are high demand courses; they require a lot of points.